 2019 Monthly Status Update Month Completed Tasks January Initiated Parks and Recreation Master Plan process.
 February Continued Parks and Recreation Master Plan process.
 Discussed budget figures with the City Manager.
 March Considering various financing options by meeting with local financial advisors and researching P3 financing.
 Setting up a meeting with a Facility manager.
 Began developing RFQ for the facility.
 April Proposing budget in FY20 for design of the recreational facility.
 Started cross-departmental recreation center team.
 Working on alignment with Board of Commissioners on project scope.
 May Continued work on the Parks and Recreation Master Plan.
 The Master Plan Steering Committee met on May 20th targeting the vision.
 Staff attended meeting with city and county officials and local soccer affiliates to discuss the needs/demands for a soccer complex.
 June Continued worked on the Parks and Recreation Master Plan.
 Issued RFQ for the design of the Indoor Aquatic Facility and for the design of the outdoor recreation facilities (baseball, soccer, and softball).
 July Continued work on the Parks and Recreation Master Plan.
 Revised the RFQ for the design of the outdoor recreation facilities.
 Worked with County regarding the current CVB, a new Sports Commission, and the hotel tax.
 Interviewed firms that presented top 3 responses to the indoor aquatic center RFQ and selected firm.
 Explored funding for the project.
-August Board of Commissioners approved a contract with Lose Design and BFW for the design and construction management of the Recreation Center.
-Entered into a five way interlocal agreement resulting in the creation of the Sports Commission.
-Responses to the Athletic Field RFQs were due in August.
+August Held a joint Board of Commissioners and Fiscal Court meeting to reivew the needs of the project with Federal Engineering.
 September Held kick off meeting with Lose Design and the project team.
 The agenda included a business development planning and programming sessions, site review, and a focus group with swimming team and clubs.
 Lose design is evaluating the 4 proposed sites and will have a recommendation to the project team at the next meeting in October.
 October Committee met with Lose Design and project team to finalize the pro forma, select the site and began make decisions on design and programming.
 Continued work on funding options for construction.
-November December